tomakant/glassycrawl/README.md

 This project was designed to help job hunters gain a better understanding of overall employee sentiment by looking at Glassdoor reviews from present and past employees.

 The web app that I created is called Glassy Crawl, and has dual functionality.
-Users can search for companies based on certain attributes such as
+Users can search for companies based on certain attributes such as work life balance, great coworkers or free lunches.

 ###The Data Collection Process